 In 2020, Jim returned to practicing law.

 Jim has represented dozens of barge lines in litigation, and he knows the barge transportation industry.
-A current competitive skier with the Lake St. Louis Ski Club, and recent ski club president, he knows boats, boating regulations, and boating safety.
+A former competitive skier with the Lake St. Louis Ski Club, and past ski club president, he knows boats, boating regulations, and boating safety.
 He is an underwater tour guide for scuba divers in Bonne Terre Mine and, as an instructor, has certified hundreds of scuba students.
 Jim has defended hundreds of recreational boating accidents and hundreds more of commercial shipping accidents, and particularly Jones Act cases.
 He argued the Jones Act and maritime law to the Illinois Supreme Court, winning back the right of Jones Act employers to trial by jury in Illinois state courts.
 He has never lost an appeal.

 With his current law practice focused on handling every aspect of his clients’ cases, Jim is returning to what has made him successful: attention to clients and to details.
 “When I stand before a jury, I tell my client’s story.
 My client’s story is what wins the jury over.
 My role in the courtroom is to engage the jury in that story.”